 You might also notice that the voice in your head presents its version of your life as a truth.
 It reports your life story as if it were the actual reality existing in the objective world.
 It’s liberating, however, to realize that the narrator’s account of what’s happening is only in your mind.
 It’s not real in an objective sense, but rather another story about a story—which begins and ends inside your own consciousness.
 The good news is that you don’t have to live this way, with a middle manager between you and life.

 If you’ve ever been deeply involved in an activity, you might have experienced what’s referred to as the flow state.
-In flow, we’re so engaged in what we’re doing that we cease to be aware of our selves.
+In flow, we’re so engaged in what we’re doing that we cease to be aware of ourselves.
 We become absorbed into the experience.
 All notion of time and a separate “I” disappears.
-And we discover that even when the mind is not there self-referencing, we do not disappear, which suggests that we are more than the mind.
+And we discover that even when the mind isn’t there self-referencing, we don’t disappear, which suggests that we are more than the mind.
 Awareness remains even when we lose the felt sense of self.
 And, interestingly, such experiences are the ones that we later describe as wholly satisfying, blissful, and even divine.
 The experiences in which we are gone are the ones that we most crave.

 How to Quiet the Voice

 The remedy for the little voice in our head is three-fold.
 First, we have to become so fed up with the play-by-play that we decide we’re not willing to listen or live by it anymore.
 Once that’s happened, we must start noticing our narrator and become aware that its voice is an object appearing in our awareness.
 And finally, we must set a clear, fierce intention and desire to experience life directly through our senses, and not just receive a report on it.
 We commit to diving deeply and directly into the ocean of life.